-Journal Entries (eleven throughout the semester, lowest grade dropped) 10%
+Journals (ten throughout the semester as indicated on the schedule below) 10%

-Quiz (February 19) 5%
+Quiz (February 11) 5%

-Historiographical Abstracts (due February 26) 5%
+Historiographical Abstracts (due February 18) 5%

-Paper Chunk 1 (Wed March 16) 10%
+Paper Chunk 1(Wed February 23) 10%

-Paper Chunk 2(Wed March 30) 10%
+Paper Chunk 2(Wed March 2) 10%

-Paper Chunk 3(Wed April 6) 10%
+Paper Chunk 3(Wed March 16) 10%

-Paper Chunk 4(Wed April 13) 10%
+Paper Chunk 4(Wed March 30) 10%

-Complete Draft (Wed April 20) 10%
+Complete Draft (Wed April 13) 10%

-Final Paper (Sunday May 1, 5pm) 10%
+Final Paper (due by the date of our final exam) 10%

-Oral Presentation (Wed May 4, 11:30am) 10%
+Paper Presentation (Wed April 25 and Fri April 27) 10%

 Participation (including feedback to others) 10%

 Please note: All late work is subject to a penalty of 10% per day.
-If you miss a deadline - even by 5 minutes - you will be penalized 10%; if the assignment comes in the next day, it will be penalized 20%, and so on!
+If you miss a deadline - even by 5 minutes - you will be penalized 10%; if the assignment comes in the next day, it will be penalized 20%, and so on.

-Throughout the semester, you will write eleven JOURNAL ENTRIES (10%), responding to the prompts listed on the schedule below.
-The lowest grade will be dropped, and the top ten will each count for 1% of your final grade.
-Please email these to me by 10:15am on the day that they are due, except as noted in the syllabus.
+Throughout the semester, you will write ten JOURNAL ENTRIES (10%), responding to the prompts listed on the schedule below.

-The QUIZ (5%) on February 19 will be a multiple-choice test on all ten chapters of A Medieval Life, our reading for the first few weeks.
+The QUIZ (5%) on February 11 will be a multiple-choice test on all ten chapters of A Medieval Life, our reading for the first few weeks.

-Your HISTORIOGRAPHICAL ABSTRACTS (5%) are due on February 26.
+Your HISTORIOGRAPHICAL ABSTRACTS (5%) are due on February 18.
 You will submit at least five abstracts of secondary sources (in most cases, these will be books, book chapters from edited collections, and/or articles in journals).
 Each abstract should be at least 1⁄2 page single-spaced or a full page double-spaced.
 Each must identify (a) the author's thesis; (b) the sources he/she has used; and (c) the ways in which you think it will be useful for your paper.

 Because we are approaching writing as a process, your writing throughout the semester is at least as important as the final product.
-Your grade for writing throughout the semester will be assessed according to the quality of the four five-page "chunks" of writing that you turn in on March 16, March 30, April 6, and April 13.
+Your grade for writing throughout the semester will be assessed according to the quality of the four five-page "chunks" of writing that you turn in on February 23, March 2, March 16, and March 30.
 Each PAPER CHUNK is worth 10% of your final grade. \\Please note that deadlines are on the Wednesdays prior to our Friday classes.\\

-Your first COMPLETE DRAFT (10%) is due by noon on April 20.
+Your first COMPLETE DRAFT (10%) is due by noon on April 13.
 Although some polishing may occur thereafter, it should contain all major sections of your paper (including a clear thesis) and be well organized and written.

 The FINAL PAPER (10%) should be 18-20 pages long and formatted in accordance with the Chicago Manual of Style guidelines.
-It is due to me via email by no later than Sunday May 1 at 5pm.
+See Rampolla or the Bedford Handbook for instructions on what these involve.
+It is due to me via email on the day scheduled for our final exam.

-Your ORAL PRESENTATION (10%) will take place during the period scheduled for exams of classes meeting MWF period 3; in other words, on Wed May 4, 11:30am-2pm.
-It will consist of a 10-minute talk that outlines your thesis and the main conclusions that you reached in your work throughout the semester.
+Your Conference Presentation (10%) will take place during the last week of the course.
+It will consist of a 15-minute talk that outlines your thesis and the main conclusions that you reached in your work throughout the semester.
 Faculty from the history department, and any others who have been involved in the paper-writing process will be invited, and you are also welcome to invite family and friends.
+Students from 100- and 200-level courses may also be invited so that they can see what they, too, can expect to achieve in a few years!